pavansiddabathula/paypal-integration-project/paypal-processing-service/README.md

 ## 🔄 Reconciliation Logic

-A scheduled job runs every few minutes to identify and resolve transactions in `PROCESSING` status.
+A scheduled job runs every 10 minutes to identify and resolve transactions stuck in the `PROCESSING` state.

 ### Steps Involved:

 1. **Fetch Processing Transactions**
-   - From our database where status = `PROCESSING`.
+   - Select all transactions from the database where status = `PROCESSING`.

 2. **Call PayPal `getOrder` API**
-   - Retrieve the latest status of the PayPal order.
+   - Retrieve the latest status of the PayPal order from PayPal.

-3. **Handle Based on Order Status:**
+3. **Handle Based on PayPal Order Status:**

    - **PAYER_ACTION_REQUIRED**
-     The customer hasn't completed the payment.
+     - This means the customer has not yet completed the payment.
-     We wait for a maximum of 30 minutes, retrying up to 3 times.
-If still not completed, mark as `FAILED`.
+     - We **do not take any action** other than logging and monitoring.
+     - We continue checking every 10 minutes.
+     - If after **3 attempts** (i.e., 30 minutes) the customer still hasn't completed the payment, we mark the transaction as **`FAILED`**.

    - **APPROVED**
-     The customer has approved the payment, but it hasn’t been captured.
+     - The customer has approved the payment, but it hasn't been captured yet.
-     We call the `captureOrder` API.
-If successful, mark the transaction as `SUCCESS`.
+     - We attempt to **capture** the payment using the `captureOrder` API.
+     - If capture is successful, we mark the transaction as **`SUCCESS`**.
+     - If capture fails, we retry (up to 3 attempts in total).

    - **COMPLETED**
-     Payment was already captured (possibly by another process).
+     - The payment has already been successfully captured.
-     We mark the transaction as `SUCCESS`.
+     - We mark the transaction as **`SUCCESS`** in our database.

    - **Any Other Status**
-     Unexpected or error state — we log and skip for further investigation.
+     - For unexpected or error states, we log the issue and skip the transaction for now to avoid incorrect processing.

+4. **Max Retry Check**
+   - If a transaction has been retried **3 times** without reaching a final state, it is marked as **`FAILED`** to prevent it from remaining in `PROCESSING` indefinitely

 ---